VanV-GBC/COMP3097-Group27/README.md

 - Add form validation
 - Add Ability to share places on Facebook, Twitter and over email
 - Add form validation
+- Add a splash page
+- See if any other UI improvements can be made
 - UI Consideration: chips for tags https://ionicframework.com/docs/api/chip
 - Fix any things noted by prof in Prototype 2